 Safe Animal Handling

-Injury to workers and animals can occur with all ages and developmental stages of pigs and during moving, loading or unloading, and processing.
-Strategies to prevent injuries are reviewed below.
-Situations and facilities vary and this list is not meant to be inclusive of all prevention and control strategies, but is meant to help stimulate the problem-solving process for producers.
+Animal handling is a common cause of injury to people on the swine farm.
+Injuries to both people and pigs may occur when working with pigs of all ages and stages of production.
+Tasks most frequently associated with injury include moving pigs within the farm, working with the large animals of the breeding herd, while loading or unloading for transport, and during piglet processing.
+Strategies to maintain safety and prevent the most common injuries will be reviewed.
+Situations and facilities vary, however, and this list is not meant to be inclusive of all prevention and control strategies but to help stimulate the problem-solving process for producers.

 General Animal Handling